 In Anthony Bidulka’s Tapas on the Ramblas, Saskatoon PI Russell Quant gets a new client.
 Wealthy family business owner Charity Wiser is convinced that one of her family members is trying to kill her.
 She wants Quant to join a family cruise on her private boat to sleuth the various members and find out who her enemy is.
 Quant agrees and prepares for the trip.
 The boat is supposed to travel smoothly from Barcelona to Rome, but a murder attempt and, later, a murder turn the trip deadly.
 Among other things, this novel gives readers a look at one of Spain’s truly lovely cities.

 And then there’s Liza Marklund’s The Long Shadow.
 Usually, journalist Annika Bengtzon lives and works in Sweden, mostly in Stockholm.
 But then a gang of thieves kills former sport star Sebastian Söderström and his family and because he was Swedish, the Swedish media picks the story up.
 Among other plot threads in this novel, Bengzton follows this story to Spain’s Costa del Sol, where the killings occurred.
 She has to cope with more then the murders, too; there are issues with her ex-husband and an interesting undercover detective, among other things.
 This novel really has two major contexts, and shows the culture of ex-pat Swedes who’ve made lives in Spain.

 See what I mean?
 Spain is irresistible… I’ve given a few examples.
 Your turn.

 ps That sign on the second ‘photo says ‘Used Books.’
 OK, don’t tell me you’re surprised… ;-)

-*NOTE: The title of this post is a line from Paul Simon’s Me and Julio Down by the Schoolyard.
+*NOTE: The title of this post is the title of a song by Three Dog Night.